revazi/resume/README.md

 ##### [AzRy LLC](http://azry.com/) - **Software Developer (2017/06 - present)**

-Craeted document parallel view where two non-structured documents with diffs can be viewed and scrolled parallely.
+Created document parallel view where two non-structured documents with diffs can be viewed and scrolled parallely.
 Currently working on accessibility webpage with on site voice synthesizer for [Legislative Herald of Georgia](https://matsne.gov.ge/), whole project is on **Drupal 7**.

 ##### [Origin Eight](http://origineight.net/) - **Software Developer (2017/03 - 2017/07)**

-I was a full-stack developmer mainly worked on **Drupal 8** and **Wordpress** projects.
+I was a full-stack developer mainly worked on **Drupal 8** and **Wordpress** projects.

 ##### [AzRy LLC](http://azry.com/) - **Software Developer (2016/08 - 2017/02)**